ICY105/Mechanization/README.md

 # Mechanization
 Mechanization is a Minecraft function script aimed at recreating popular tech mods like IC2 and Thermal Expansion.
-Check out the wiki for more information about the script.

 ## Wiki
 Want to know more?
 Check out the wiki: https://github.com/ImCoolYeah105/Mechanization/wiki